eseidel/space_traders/README.md

 ### Todo

 Most impact:
-* Be able to support miners across multiple systems.
-* Be able to move miners between systems (squads).
 * Make saving take less time (log rolling or db?), also avoids dataloss.
 * Confirm planRoute is using PriorityQueue correctly.
 * Could await on sometime other than the network (e.g. a priority queue).